Low Vision Accessibilty Guide 2025

 Audio books, simplified digital formats, tactile layouts

-Close-Circuit Terlevision systems (aka video magnifiers)
+Close-Circuit Television systems (a.k.a. video magnifiers)

 Jillian Hintz, Co-founder Vision Nonprofit

 When Joey was diagnosed with congenital nystagmus, I had no idea what “low vision” really meant in a classroom setting.
 He’s legally blind and figuring out how to support him in school felt overwhelming at first.
 I didn’t know which accommodations were available.
-So, I learned fast, leaned on some amazing teachers, and built a support team that truly sees Joey for who he is.”
+So, I learned fast, leaned on some amazing teachers, and built a support team that truly sees Joey for who he is.

 What I’ve learned and recommend to other parents: